-During the three months ended October 31, 2013, net loss increased by \$5,275,254 to \$5,658,070, as compared to \$382,816 in the prior period.
-The increase in net loss over the prior period is almost entirely attributed to a \$5,255,000 loss on the conversion of 5,000 shares of 'Series E Preferred Stock to 15,000,000 shares of Common Stock.
+During the three months ended January 31, 2014, net loss increased by \$81,899 to \$458,772, as compared to \$376,873 in the prior period.
+The increase in net loss over the prior period is attributed to increased operating expenses.

-Results of Operations for the Six Months Ended October 31, 2013 and 2012
+Results of Operations for the Nine Months Ended January 31, 2014 and 2013

-There was no revenue generated during the six months ended October 31, 2013.
-Revenues decreased from \$12,913 to \$0 during the six months ended October 31, 2012 as compared to the same period in 2013.
-In 2012, we made a decision to discontinue the sale of Cinnergen because the cost of manufacturing and marketing Cinnergen was in excess of the revenues generated.
+There was no revenue generated during the nine months ended January 31, 2014 compared to \$12,160 for the same period in the prior year as a result of multiple factors.
+In 2013, we made a decision to discontinue the sale of Cinnergen because the cost of manufacturing and marketing Cinnergen was in excess of the revenues generated.
 The prior year's revenue was derived solely from the sale of Cinnergen, which sales occurred even in the absence of substantial marketing efforts.
 We instead utilized available funds to acquire the necessary components and personnel for our biotechnology operations to move forward in accordance with our strategy and plans discussed in Note 2 above.